stevenrichter16/hAIku/README.md

 # hAIku
-A repo for displaying information about a React Native I created
+A repo for displaying information about a React Native app I created.